-I have played with him long enough to understand his approach but I am amazed at the man’s zeal.
+I have played with him long enough to understand his approach, but I am amazed at the man’s zeal.
 He wants to be perfect always.
 His humility is amazing.
 I have seen Sachin carry drinks for the junior most, much to the embarrassment of the youngster.
 His discipline is infectious.
 For Mumbai nets, he comes in the Mumbai training gear.
 He would never don an India cap or T-shirt for a Mumbai match.
 He will also not allow anyone to carry his cricket coffin.” - Pravin Amre (Sachin Tendulkar’s coach at Mumbai)

 Raj Singh Dungarpur a former president of the Board of Control for Cricket in India introduced 16-year-old Sachin Ramesh Tendulkar to the world of cricket.
-The BCCI selection committee under the chairmanship of Dungarpur chose Sachin Tendulkar for the 1989 Indian tour of Pakistan.
+The BCCI selection committee under the chairmanship of Dungarpur chose Sachin Tendulkar for the 1989 Indian tour of Pakistan

 International Test debut

 On his international Test debut in November 1989, Sachin Tendulkar was 16 years 205 days of age, the third youngest cricketer to make his first appearance in international cricket.
-Mushtaq Mohammad of Pakistan has the honour of being the first youngest person to play Test cricket at 15 years and 124 days; however, there exists some doubt as to his exact age at his debut.
+Mushtaq Mohammad of Pakistan has the honour of being the first youngest person to play Test cricket at 15 years and 124 days; however, there exists some doubt about his exact age at his debut.
 The second youngest Test Player Aaqib Javed debuted at 16 years 189 days.
 Since then there have been two players who were younger than Sachin on the day of their cricket Test debut: Mohammad Sharif of Bangladesh (15 years 128 days), and Hasan Raza of Pakistan (14 years 227 days).

 Sachin Tendulkar played his first Test match against Pakistan in Karachi.
 He made just 15 runs bowled out by Waqar Younis, who also made his debut in that match.
 Cricket critics commended Sachin for braving numerous blows to his body at the hands of the Pakistani pace attack in this series.
 In the final test in Sialkot, though hit on the nose by a bouncer, he declined medical assistance and continued to bat, with a bleeding nose.
 In that Test series, Sachin scored 215 runs in all at an average of 35.83.